 Trust in Business We trust the people we do business with.
-We trust that when we go to the grocery store to get bread, milk, meat and more, the store will be well stocked and the food will be fresh.
-We trust when we go to a restaurant we’re going to get good customer service […]
+And we trust that when we go to the grocery store to get bread, milk, meat, and more, the store will have the items and the food will be fresh.
+We trust when we go to a restaurant we’re going to get good customer […]

 We trust the people we do business with.
-We trust that when we go to the grocery store to get bread, milk, meat and more, the store will be well stocked and the food will be fresh.
-We trust when we go to a restaurant we’re going to get good customer service and the food will be prepared properly – and safely.
-We trust when we order merchandise from Amazon.com, or any other retailer, the merchandise will show up in just a few days.
+And we trust that when we go to the grocery store to get bread, milk, meat, and more, the store will have the items and the food will be fresh.
+We trust when we go to a restaurant we’re going to get good customer service and that the chef will prepare the food properly – and safely.
+Finally, we trust when we order merchandise from Amazon.com or any other retailer, the merchandise will show up in just a few days.
 They even tell us when to expect it to arrive.

 The word trust in business is huge.
 In the examples just mentioned, it is assumed; a given.
 But, in some areas of business, trust must be earned.
 Customer service is one of those areas, where trust is earned with consistency and, eventually, predictability.

 It’s the same for any business, for virtually any product or service.
 Trust is not only for consumers of a retail store, the guests of a restaurant, or the business customer of a manufacturer.
 Trust is an essential ingredient in virtually every type of business transaction.

 Then there is trust inside the business itself.
 A server at a restaurant trusts that the kitchen will do its job to get the food out in a timely fashion.
 The executive that is going to the airport to catch his or her flight trusts that the assistant made the appropriate travel arrangements.
 As consumers, employers, and employees, we have to trust every day.